 No matter how much we like to explore books from different authors and genres, we would always prefer to read something relatable over any other book.
 It’s a fact and there’s no denying it.
-For example, being a girl swinging in-between teenage and adulthood, I like to read coming-of-age books with females as protagonists more than any other book.
-Every person belonging to any sect of society would want to read books concerning their social life.
+Every person belonging to any sector of society would want to read books concerning their social life.
 Here, let’s talk about our native American fellows.

-I have quite a few native American friends whom I met through social media during this quarantine period.
-As I talked with them, I got to know that some of them were book-lovers and active readers just like me!
-As we talked more about reading and books, I discovered a similar pattern: they all were more inclined towards the books that mentioned their community.
+I don’t have any American friends however, some of my friends have moved outside India.
+Among them 1-2 have been to New York as well.
+As per them and my research I got to know that some of them were book-lovers and active readers.
+During my research, I discovered a similar pattern: they all were more inclined towards the books that mentioned their community.
 They even suggested a few books, which I’m going to share with you here.

-Native Americans live in the United States of America but with their roots ranging back from India.
+People that live in the United States of America but with their roots ranging back from India are known as Native Americans.
 There are many books out there that concern the native Americans, their lives, and their struggles, a few of which are written by some native American authors themselves.
 In contrast, others are being reported by some other writers who’ve witnessed their lives up close.

 13 Books Every Native American Should Read

 The 13 books for Native Americans are as follows:

 Authored by Leanne Howe, this is a novel written in 2001 and is 223 pages long.

 This novel revolves around the murder cases of two Choctaw warriors.
 Choctaw are those native American people who occupy the Southeastern United States.